- 18 years of age or above

 In order to comply with Penn State’s International Travel Policy, students interested in studying abroad in countries that Penn State has designated as “restricted” for travel, a petition for a waiver must be submitted.
 Once a petition is complete, and if the student is approved for study on the program in question, the student may be asked to meet with the Director of Education Abroad and the petition will be reviewed by the Penn State International Restricted Travel Committee (IRTC).
 The necessary petition will be included in the online application process for this program.
 To see if your program is taking place in a restricted travel country, please visit the Penn State Global website.

-Internships are available in six broad professional sectors, including: Business, Marketing & Advertising, Finance, Technology, Entrepreneurship, Engineering.
+Internships are available in many broad professional sectors, including: Business, Marketing & Advertising, Finance, Technology, Entrepreneurship, Engineering.

 Students should meet with their academic adviser in their college to receive approval to earn internship credit on this program.
-Especially this is important for colleges and departments that require internship credits.
-The Education Abroad Office cannot approve your internship, we only facilitate the course equivalency process explained below.
+This approval is especially important for colleges and departments that require internship credits.
+The Education Abroad Office cannot approve your internship.
+We only facilitate the course equivalency process explained below.

 - You must enroll in a minimum number of 3 credits and a maximum number of 3 credits